raspberrypilearning/sense-hat-data-logger/worksheet.md

     return sense_data
     ```
   The final part of the function adds three more sensor values (magnetometer, accelorometer and gyroscope), and then the current time.
 The final line of the function **returns** (or sends) the **sense_data** list to where the main program will ask for it.

-1. Next you'll need to add some lines to your **Main Program** Section, this will need to do 2 things:
+1. Next you'll need to add some lines to your **Main Program** Section, this will need to do two things:
   - create a sense object, which represents the Sense-HAT
-  - repeatedly **get_sense_data** from the sensors and display it.
+  - repeatedly **get_sense_data** from the sensors and display it

-  Add the following code to your **Main Program** section
+  Add the following code to your **Main Program** section:

   ```python
   sense = SenseHat()